Akshatkamboj14/RAG-TITAN-AMAZON-Q/Docs/RAG.md

 ## **Fine-tuning can solve these problems**
 1. **Hallucination**: Fine-tuning on high-quality, domain-specific question→answer pairs teaches the model the correct factual patterns and phrasing for your domain, reducing the kinds of made-up answers it produces for those tasks.

-2. **Staleness**: Fine-tuning on new data updates the model’s weights so it can include new facts and behaviors.
+2. **Staleness**: Fine-tuning on new data updates the model’s weights so it can include new facts and behaviours.

 ## Problems with fine tuning
 1. Costly for large models (computationally + time), especially full fine-tuning.(Expensive)